mattpannella/pupdate/README.md

 ## Jotego Cores Analogizer Setup

 To set your global configuration for the Analogizer in Jotego's Cores just go to `Pocket Setup` > `Jotego Analogizer Config` and it will walk you through the available settings.
 The settings will be saved to the correct location, so you don't need to do anything else.
 For more help please refer to his github repo.

+## Coin-Op Collection Beta Cores

+- Go into Settings and turn on the Coin-Op Beta setting
+- Next time you run Update All it will prompt you to enter your email address that you use for patreon.
+- From now on each time you run Update All it will pull your beta license automatically, so that when you install Coin-Op beta cores, they will function correctly
+- If you ever want to change the email address, go into the Pocket Setup menu

 ## Troubleshooting